springfall2008/batpred/docs/apps-yaml.md

 - **input_number.predbat_car_charging_energy_scale** - A Home Assistant entity used to define a scaling factor (in the range 0.1 to 1.0) to multiply the car_charging_energy data by if required (e.g. set to 0.001 to convert Watts to kW).

-If you do not have a suitable car charging kWh sensor in Home Assistant then comment the car_charging_energy line out of `apps.yaml` and configure the following Home Assistant entity:
+If you do not have a suitable car charging energy kWh sensor in Home Assistant then comment the car_charging_energy line out of `apps.yaml` and configure the following Home Assistant entity:

 - **input_number.predbat_car_charging_threshold** - Sets the threshold above which home consumption is assumed to be car charging and will be removed from the home load data (default 6 = 6kW).